JorgenVatle/feathers-factory/README.md

 Feathers Factory provides an easy way define data generation templates for testing Feathers services.
 This works really nicely together with a mock data generator like [faker](https://github.com/faker-js/faker).

-### Create a factory
+### Define and export a factory for your tests
 Just new up the Feathers Factory class, provide your Feathers service, and a "Generator" object which defines what values should be inserted into your service when the factory is called.

-##### Define and export a factory for your tests
 ```ts
 // ./tests/Factories.ts
 import FeathersApp from '../src/App'